simgrid/simgrid/docs/source/Platform_routing.rst

   - **Dijkstra/Floyd**: calculates the shortest path between each pair of nodes using the routes described by the user (:ref:`pf_tag_route`).
     As long as you graph is connected, no problems.

+    - Dijkstra: shortest-path calculated considering the path's latency.
+As the latency of links can change during simulation, it's recomputed each time a route is necessary.

+    - Floyd: use the number of hops to build shortest path.
+It's calculated only once at the beginning of the simulation (as the platform is fixed).

   - **Cluster/Fat-Tree/DragonFly/Torus**: routing is defined by the topology, automatically created.
+    These zones must be defined through the :ref:`pf_tag_cluster` tag in the XML.
   - **Star**: star-like topology.
 Users describe routes from/to every host in the zone.
   - **Vivaldi/Wi-Fi**: "fully-connected" zones with special characteristics.

+.. _inter_zone:

 Inter-zone communications
 =========================